sigasi/sigasi_insights/content/tech/preview.md

 * Sigasi Studio standalone is supported on:
     * Windows: Windows 10 (64 bit) or newer
-    * macOS 10.15 Catilina
+    * macOS 10.15 Catalina or newer
     * Linux: RedHat Enterprise Linux RHEL 7.7 (64 bit) or newer
         * Sigasi Studio depends on `libXss.so` which can be obtained by installing `libXScrnSaver`
     * More information on supported OSes can be found [on the Eclipse website](https://www.eclipse.org/projects/project-plan.php?planurl=http://www.eclipse.org/eclipse/development/plans/eclipse_project_plan_4_10.xml#target_environments)
-* Sigasi Studio as Plugin in your own Eclipse installation:
+* Sigasi Studio as plugin in your own Eclipse installation:
     * Eclipse 4.8 *Photon* up to and including Eclipse IDE 2020-12
     * Java JRE 11 or higher